College coat of arms

 Above the shield is the coat of arms featuring a helmet with a closed visor, indicating readiness for action.
 The type and position of the helmet has been drawn from the Royal College of Anaesthetists (RCA) and represents the close links between the RCA and ANZCA.
 The golden colour of the wreath and lambrequin is reflected in ANZCA’s academic regalia.

 The ankh has a snake wound around it.
-The ankh is an Egyptian symbol for life and references the roots of Western medicine in Egypt, while the snake of Aesculapius symbolises a heritage link to Greek medicine.
+The ankh is an Egyptian symbol for life and references the roots of European medicine in Egypt, while the snake of Aesculapius symbolises a heritage link to Greek medicine.

 At the base of the coat of arms is a scroll containing the motto, Corpus curare spiritumque, meaning “To care for the body and its breath of life”.